-Ask your marketing team to work with sales reps to co-create thought leadership content such as interviews, articles, SlideShare presentations and white papers.
+Ask your marketing team to work with producers, agents and advisors to co-create thought leadership content such as interviews, articles, SlideShare presentations and white papers.

-B2B buyers are 5x more likely to engage with sellers who are known industry thought leaders.
+B2B customers are 5x more likely to engage with financial professionals who are known industry thought leaders.